mathspp/mathspp/pages/03.talks/_20220924-pydonts-v4/talk.md

+---
-# Pydon'ts – Write elegant Python code v4
+title: "Pydon'ts – Write elegant Python code v4"

-## PyCon Portugal 2022
+event: "PyCon Portugal 2022"
+---

 I was scheduled to give this talk in person but I had a family emergency and couldn't attend.
 Later, I recorded the talk at home and made it unofficially available online.